FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/widgets/built-in-widgets/image.md

   to display images in a circular format, commonly used for profile pictures or branding elements.

-The properties for the Image widget provide various customization options, from sizing and fitting to advanced animations
+The properties for the Image widget provide various customization options, from sizing and fitting to advanced animations.

 ## Common Image Properties